Easy access from the channel ferry ports - only 3 hours from St Malo - get some nice weather without a long drive !

 There are many wine producers in the Vendee, centred on several main areas, including Mareuil-sur-Lay, Brem-sur-Mer and Pissotte.
 You can often visit the producers directly for wine-tasting, and we would recommend a visit to the newly restored 'cave' Marie du Fou, next to the river bridge at Mareuil-sur-Lay - offering some particularly good wines.

 You will find a wide selection of restaurants throughout the Vendee, offering an excellent choice of classic French cuisine or regional specialities.

 Take a tour round the local town, or through neigbouring villages and you will stumble accross many excellent value restaurants, full of local character.
 Lovers of fish and seafood will find superb choice of seafood restaurants at the coast - the local mussels, are served in dozens of different ways and are reputed to be some of the best in France.
 Many restaurants also offer basic children's menus and simple dishes tailored for children.
 See

 Angela Bird's review of good restaurants.

-Accord Services provides publicity services for holiday property owners in France.
-Letting contracts are established with the property owner.
+Accord Services provides publicity services for holiday rental properties in France.
+Letting contracts are established with the property owner or a management agency.
 Suggested travel suppliers or other services do not constitute a package sold by us.